rafegoldberg/classy/readme.md

 ```

 ## Usage
 Classy does a lot of things.
 At it's simplest, it’s a utility method for generating normalized class name strings for the HTML `[class]` attribute.
-It also supports CSS Modules and BEM expansions, and ships with a React-ready hook.
+It also supports CSS Modules and BEM expansions, and ships with [**a React-ready hook**](#react-hook).

 To get started, you can pass Classy any number of selectors (either strings or nested arrays of strings) and it will generate a normalized class string.
 Here's a contrived example: